powerhome/oss-guide/docs/publishing/accepting.md

 Open source projects often find themselves in debate about features and fixes.
 Some members might want to add features that other say create instability or impact performance.
 Sometimes people want to add a dependency that others don't want to have.
 This is normal and expected.
 However we insist that contributors interact professionally within the context of our projects.
 We ask people to disagree without being disagreeable (or worse).

 Our projects will contain a [Code of Conduct](../publishing/publishing-template/Code-of-Conduct.md) that articulates what we expect and how we address situations that might come up.
-We don't want project members to address conduct issues in the project themselves; please loop in the SDRB.
+We don't want project members to address conduct issues in the project themselves; please loop in the SDRT.
 These matters unwravel quickly and are often best addressed by people outside of the day-to day project.

 In addition, we ask our projects to be very welcoming to newcomers.
 Please add issues that newcomers can address as a way to get initiated into a project.
 Please be receptive to 'newbie' questions and respond in an informative and helpful tone.
 We are all new to every project once.